Introduction to reservations

 The BigQuery scheduler enforces the equal sharing of slots among projects with running queries within a reservation, and then within jobs of a given project.
 The scheduler provides eventual fairness.
-There might be short periods where some jobs get a disproportionate share of slots, but the scheduler eventually corrects this.
-The goal of the scheduler is to find a medium between being too aggressive with evicting running tasks (which results in wasting slot time) and being too lenient (which results in jobs with long running tasks getting a disproportionate share of the slot time).
+During short periods, some jobs might get a disproportionate share of slots, but the scheduler eventually corrects this.
+The goal of the scheduler is to find a balance between aggressively evicting running tasks (which results in wasting slot time) and being too lenient (which results in jobs with long running tasks getting a disproportionate share of the slot time).

 If an important job consistently needs more slots than it receives from the scheduler, consider creating an additional reservation with a guaranteed number of slots and assigning the job to that reservation.
 For more information, see Workload management.

 At any given time, some slots might be idle.
 This can include:

 - Slot commitments that are not allocated to any reservation.

-- Slots that are allocated to a reservation baseline but aren't currently in use.
+- Slots that are allocated to a reservation baseline but aren't in use.

 By default, queries running in a reservation automatically use idle slots from other reservations within the same administration project.
 That means a job can always run as long as there's capacity.
 Idle capacity is immediately preemptible back to the original assigned reservation as needed, regardless of the priority of the query that needs the resources.
 This happens automatically in real time.

 true.
 Reservations with